About the subject

 Course at master's level

 - The climate of the earth has become one degree warmer during the last 100 years.
-This is the net result of warming by emission of greenhouse gases, and cooling by emission of particles.
+This is the net result of warming by emission of greenhouse gases, and cooling by emission of particles and sulphur dioxide.
 How strong is this cooling effect?
-The answer is crucial for predicting how much the temperature will increase in the future.
+The answer is crucial when you try to predict how much the temperature will increase in the future.

 - Climate change is more rapid in the Arctic than elsewhere, and the area covered by sea-ice during summer has decreased by more than a third during the last 30 years.
 Why?
 Will the sea-ice soon disappear completely there in the summer?